neogeny/TatSu/docs/syntax.rst

 set before starting to parse.

 You can also provide a regular expression directly instead of a string.
-The following is equivalent to the above example:
+The following is equivalent to the previous example:

 .. code:: python